Trinity-Cyber-Inc/tc-portal-sync/README.md

 #### Output Type: s3
 The "s3" output type write a file per-event to an S3 bucket.
+This will use the credentials searched using the standard boto3 process including checking  in the ~/.aws/credentials file and the AWS environment variables.
+When running as a service, an `environment-<instance>` file can be created along with each `config-<instance>.json` file to store credentials, proxy settings, and CA chain paths for SSL verification with custom CA chains (e.g. for SSL decyption at a firewall).
-This will use the credentials found in the ~/.aws/credentials file.
-You can use the AWS command-line tool to initialize this file.
-Output is written to S3 as: s3://{s3_region}/{s3_bucket}/{key_base}/{year}/{month}/{day}/{key_file_prefix-}{unqiue_event_id-event_index}.{format}
+Output is written to S3 as:
+s3://{s3_region}/{s3_bucket}/{key_base}/{year}/{month}/{day}/{key_file_prefix-}{unqiue_event_id-event_index}.{format}
 The values for {year, month, day} are taken from the event timestamp, not the current time.